SamLab17/HelpHoursDocs/README.md

 - How to sign up
 - How to remove yourself
-- Zoom meetings

 ## For Instructors

 - Managing the Queue
   - Viewing options (name, problem description)
   - Help/Remove Students
   - Open/Close the queue
 - Instructor Accounts
   - Login
   - Reset Password
   - Admins can create new accounts
   - Set Password
 - Zoom Links
   - Changing/Adding Zoom Links